Austin Brummett

-Austin Brummett (born February 12, 2004) is an American college soccer player who plays as a forward for San Diego State University.
+Austin Brummett (born February 12, 2004) is an American college soccer player who plays as a forward for Houston Dynamo 2.
+Prior to UConn, Brumett played collegiatelly for San Diego State as well as in the USL Championship for Tacoma Defiance and the New York Red Bulls II.

 Career

 Born in Bow, New Hampshire, Brummett played for Seacoast United before joining the Seattle Sounders FC Academy in 2017.
 He was called up to the national under-15 team in 2018, alongside teammate Juan Alvarez.

 Brummett was signed by the Sounders' reserve team, the Tacoma Defiance of the USL Championship, in March 2019.
 On April 20, 2019, he made his professional debut for the Tacoma Defiance as a 55th–minute substitute against Phoenix Rising as Tacoma lost 4–0.
 At the age of 15, Brummett is the youngest player to debut in the USL Championship.

 In February 2021, Brummett moved to New York Red Bulls II.

 Ahead of the 2022 NCAA Division I men's soccer season, Brummett signed a National Letter of Intent to play college soccer at San Diego State University.